Broken collarbone

 - Nerve or blood vessel injury.
 Rarely, the jagged ends of a broken collarbone may injure nearby nerves and blood vessels.
 Seek immediate medical attention for numbness or coldness in an arm or hand.

 - Poor or slow healing.
-A badly broken collarbone might heal slowly or not all the way.
+A badly broken collarbone might heal slowly or might not fully heal.
 Poor joining of the bones during healing can shorten the bone.

 - A lump in the bone.
 As part of the healing process, the place where the bone knits together forms a bony lump.
-The lump is easy to see because it's close to the skin.
-Most lumps disappear over time, but not all.
+The lump is easy to see because it is close to the skin.
+Most lumps disappear over time, but not all do.

 Diagnosis